indrajithbandara/security-policy/README.md

 # security-policy
 Open source security policy

-All files in this repository in GPL version 2.0 or higher
+All files in this repository in GNU Free Documentation License

 Author - Eugene Lityushkin 2014